emma123456789102/sign-language-interpreter/README.md

 Because at the moment this Unity interface is not deployable, I made sure to leave some comments that explain why some code is incomplete or not connected to the implmented project.
 This was because I knew that I was supposed to use and call on certain aspects of the different portions of this project but did not know the syntax before possible implmentation.

+This Unity attempt only captures visual data - as at the time of building the interface I was not sure is audio data for TTS was going to be needed to be captured as well.

 Because the Unity interface was unable to be deployed, below is a visual representation of the hierarchy of the Unity code:

 Assets / Scripts